altair2503/WaitForMe/README.md

 PROJECT START
 -------------
-After completing all the steps described in the instructions, connect your mobile device or emulator, and launch the project by typing the following command in the command prompt:
+After completing all the steps described in the instructions, connect your `mobile device` or `emulator`, and launch the project by typing the following command in the command prompt:

       flutter run